 Color Theory Basics & The 4-Seasons

 Let's start with some basic color theory.
-Then, I will briefly go through the color theory behind the 4 season color system, and then show how it evolved into the 12, 16 and eventually my ColorBreeze Color system.
+Then, I will briefly go through the color theory behind the 4 season color system and then show how it evolved into the 12, 16, and eventually my ColorBreeze Color system.

-Depending on your where you are in your understanding of what coloring analysis is, you can start at the 12 or 16 season pages.
+Depending on where you are in your understanding of color analysis, you can start at the 12 or 16 season pages.
 If you are relatively new to Color Analysis, I would start from the very beginning, because most color systems evolved from the original 4 seasons.

-Color Theory in general can be as simple as our color wheel to very complex color systems used in printing, computers, lasers, etc.
+Color Theory, in general, can be as simple as our color wheel to very complex color systems used in printing, computers, lasers, etc.

 Color Hue (and Temperature)

-Hue means simply what color an object is, like red, orange or green.
+Hue means simply what color an object is, like red, orange, or green.

-Every hue will be either warm or cool, or some combination of the two.
+Every Hue will be either warm or cool, or some combination of the two.

-So for our purposes, when we refer to Hue we can also identify it's Temperature or Undertone.
+So for our purposes, when we refer to Hue, we can also identify it's Temperature or Undertone.

 I know that Red is usually considered a Warm color.
 But for our purposes, red is neutral in temperature.
 Think about it: a true red doesn't contain any blue or yellow.
 Thus anyone can wear red, providing it matches a person's value and saturation.
-Add some yellow and it becomes a warm red; add some blue and it becomes a cool red.
+Add some yellow, and it becomes a warm red; add some blue, and it becomes a cool red.

 You'll notice that true green has an equal amount of yellow and blue.
-It too would be considered neutral in temperature as well.
-Add more than 50% yellow and it becomes a warmer green and add 51% or more blue it becomes a cooler green.
+It, too, would be considered neutral in temperature as well.
+Add more than 50% yellow, and it becomes a warmer green, and add 51% or more blue it becomes a cooler green.

 Dark colors have some shade of black added to them.

 Another way to understand chroma is to think about how ‘close to grey’ a color is.
 Clear and saturated colors are far away from being grey.
 The more saturation is taken away, or muted, the closer a color gets to grey.

 Albert Munsell's Color System

-The 4-Season Color System is what started the whole color analysis craze in the 1980's.
-They based on the basic color wheel where the cool colors are on the left and the warm colors are on the right.
-People with cool characteristics (eyes, hair and skin) were considered Summers or Winters; People with warm traits were either Springs or Autumns.
+The 4-Season Color System is what started the whole color analysis craze in the 1980s.
+They based on the basic color wheel where the cool colors are on the left, and the warm colors are on the right.
+People with cool characteristics (eyes, hair, and skin) were considered Summers or Winters; People with warm traits were either Springs or Autumns.

 Even if you never wanted to learn any of the advanced color systems and you only wanted to stick with the 4 seasons, that's ok.
 You will be better off than those who have no interest in enhancing their natural coloring and instead just follow every fashion color trend that comes along.

-The 4 Season Color System just happened to match beautifully with the colors one would see in the North American landscape as they experience the 4 distinct weather seasons of Summer, Spring, Autumn and Winter.
+The 4 Season Color System just happened to match beautifully with the colors one would see in the North American landscape as they experience the 4 distinct weather seasons of Summer, Spring, Autumn, and Winter.